FH-Campus-Wien-WEB/web24-exercise-1/README.md

 ### Part 2: Rendering the movie data on the client side

-In this part you will have to dynamically add new HTML elements to the `body` of the application's HTML page.
+In this part, you will have to dynamically add new HTML elements to the `body` of the application's HTML page.
 Before you can use the information, you will have to find a way to parse the JSON data into a JavaScript array.
 Then, loop through the movies contained in the array and build the following HTML element structure for each movie:

 * **article**.
 An article for the whole movie
     * **img**.
 An image showing the movie *Poster*